Grad Spotlight

 AFPA Graduate Spotlight: Heather Binns, MS Fitness & Wellness Specialist

-To celebrate our 25th year in business, we’re selecting 25 grads to showcase this year.
-Meet our next featured grad, Heather Binns, an AFPA Certified MS Fitness & Wellness Specialist, who’s built a successful personal training business and broadened her clientele with an AFPA specialty certification.
+Meet one of our featured grads Heather Binns, an AFPA Certified MS Fitness & Wellness Specialist, who’s built a successful personal training business and broadened her clientele with an AFPA specialty certification.

 How did you originally become interested in the health and fitness industry?